lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 consider the context in which we operate our decisions.
-Moreover, we often have the possibility to shift the balance or hedge the risks, for example by adopting a modular architecture even within a single service, or splitting our services only where the risk of getting the boundary wrong is low enough.
+Moreover, we often have the possibility to shift the balance or hedge the risks, for example by adopting a modular architecture even within a single service, or splitting our services only where boundaries are well known and stable.

 ## Distributed Systems vs. Centralized Systems